 You can find more information on LPO and their other activities here.

-The weather is forecast to be glorious across the whole of France this weekend, so what better way to enjoy the sunshine than by watching and identifying the birds that visit your garden.
+The garden bird count is a great way to spend an hour with your family and enjoy watching the wildlife that visits your garden.
+Anyone here in France can take part in the National Garden bird count, it’s not something which is reserved for specialists.
 If you do take part, I would love you to share what you saw, so please do enter your comments in the box below.